 After years of searching, I finally found the car of my dreams!
-When the time came to relocate to New Zealand, I decided—perhaps foolishly—that my car had to come with me.
+When the time came to relocate from the UK to New Zealand, I decided (perhaps foolishly) that my car had to come with me.
 The process was full of challenges, but I learned a lot along the way.
 Hopefully, my experience can help you if you’re thinking of doing the same.

 Important Note

-This guide is based on my experience exporting vehicles from the UK to New Zealand.
+This guide is based on my experience exporting a vehicle from the UK to New Zealand.
 However, rules and requirements can change, so always check with your shipping company and local authorities before making any decisions.

 The Journey Begins

-Most moving companies we spoke with were very helpful and offered options for shipping vehicles.
-After researching, we chose to ship in two containers: one for personal belongings and another exclusively for the car.
-This setup turned out to be a lifesaver.
+Most moving companies we spoke to were very helpful and offered vehicle shipping options.
+After doing some research, we chose to ship in two containers: one for personal belongings and another exclusively for the car.
+That decision turned out to be a lifesaver.

-In New Zealand, companies specializing in vehicle shipping are often licensed to perform quarantine inspections.
-If personal items are included in the car’s container, everything must be moved to a facility capable of handling both, which can be a logistical nightmare.
+In New Zealand, companies that specialize in vehicle shipping are often licensed to perform quarantine inspections.
+If personal items are included in the car’s container, everything must be moved to a facility capable of handling both.
+This can quickly turn into a logistical nightmare.

 Unexpected Hurdles

-Once the car arrived, we ran into issues almost immediately.
+Once the car arrived, issues appeared almost immediately.

 1. Dead Battery

-The car’s battery wasn’t disconnected before shipping, so after months of storage, it was completely dead.
+The car’s battery was not disconnected before shipping, so after months of storage, it was completely dead.
 Unfortunately, the car lacks a manual bonnet release.
-While we were lucky the doors weren’t locked, accessing the battery inside the confined space of the container was a major challenge.
+While we were lucky the doors were not locked, accessing the battery inside the confined space of the container was a major challenge.

 2. Tracking System Troubles

-After replacing the battery, the car started and ran beautifully—for one minute.
+After replacing the battery, the car started and ran beautifully for one minute.
 Then it shut down.
-It turned out the car’s tracking system detected it was no longer in the UK, assumed it was stolen, and immobilized itself.
+The car’s tracking system had detected that it was no longer in the UK, assumed it was stolen, and activated the immobiliser.

 I contacted the tracking company, and after proving ownership, they disabled the system remotely from 12,000 miles away.
 Success?
 Not quite.
-The car started, ran for another minute, then shut off again.
+The car started again, ran for another minute, then shut off once more.

 3. Out of Fuel

-At this point, the shipping company wouldn’t let me remove the car from the container, and no specialist could inspect it until it was out.
-Stuck in a pickle, I paid to have the entire container trucked to a specialist car importer.
-They had the tools to unload and inspect the car—even if it wasn’t operational.
+At this point, the shipping company would not let me remove the car from the container, and no specialist could inspect it until it was unloaded.
+Stuck in a bind, I paid to have the entire container trucked to a specialist car importer.
+They had the tools to unload and inspect the car, even if it was not operational.

 Tips for a Smooth Process